Breaking the Metric Voting Distortion Barrier: Preliminaries and Notation

 For a condition $\mathcal{P}$, we let $S_{\mathcal{P}}$ denote the subset of voters whose preferences satisfy $\mathcal{P}$.
 We also let $s_{\mathcal{P}} = |S_{\mathcal{P}}|/n$ be the proportion of these voters overall, or equivalently, the probability that a uniformly random voter's preference list satisfies property $\mathcal{P}$.
 For example, $S_{i \cg j}$ is the set of voters that prefer $i$ over $j$, $S_{i, j \cg k}$ is the set of voters that prefer $i$ and $j$ over $k$, and $S_{I \cg j}$ is the set of voters that prefer all the candidates in $I$ over $j$.
 Note that if $j \in I$ then $S_{I \cg j} = \varnothing$ and $s_{I\cg j} = 0$.
 We also let $\plu(i) = s_{i\cg C\setminus \{i\}}$ be the proportion of voters whose first choice is $i$.

-In \Cref{sec:ml}, we will also allow the property $\mathcal{P}$ to be randomized, in which case $s_{\mathcal{P}}$ still makes sense but $S_{\mathcal{P}}$ does not.
-For example, if $D$ is a distribution over candidates, then $s_{D \cg j}$ denotes the probability that a uniformly random voter prefers a candidate $i \sim D$ over $j$.
+In \Cref{sec:ml}, we will also allow the property $\mathcal{P}$ to be randomized, in which case {$s_{\mathcal{P}}$ is treated as the expected fraction of voters in the set-valued random variable $S_{\mathcal{P}}$.} For example, if $D$ is a distribution over candidates, then $s_{D \cg j}$ denotes the probability that a uniformly random voter prefers a candidate $i \sim D$ over $j$.
 That is,

 Note that in the case that $i = j$, it will be natural to treat $\textbf{1}[i\cg_v j]$ as $\frac12$.
-To this end, in \Cref{sec:ml} we will let $s_{i\cg i}$ be $\frac12$ instead of 0 -- this makes it so that the \emph{Condorcet Game} is well defined, and it makes the proof of \Cref{thm:ML-ub} read much more smoothly.
+To this end, in \Cref{sec:ml} we will let $s_{i\cg i}$ be $\frac12$ instead of 0{---}this makes it so that the \emph{Condorcet Game} is well defined, and it makes the proof of \Cref{thm:ML-ub} read much more smoothly.

 We use this notation extensively and flexibly in the paper, and we may reiterate what certain instances mean in natural language to be clear.

 \paragraph{Metric spaces.} A metric space is a pair $(\mcal{M}, d)$ of a set $\mcal{M}$ and a distance metric $d: \mcal{M} \times \mcal{M} \to \mathbb{R}_{\geq 0}$ with the following three properties: \begin{enumerate}[label=(\arabic*)] \item Positive definiteness: $d(x, y) \geq 0$ with equality if and only if $x = y$,